climateinteractive/enroads-guide/docs/guide/newtech.rst

 * Watch the orange area of New Zero Carbon go up as a breakthrough in a new zero carbon energy supply occurs in the “Global Sources of Primary Energy” graph.
 Notice that temperature drops only modestly.
 There are two reasons why:

    * First, notice it takes a long time for the new technology to grow and become a large part of the global energy mix.
 There is a long delay between discovery of the zero-carbon energy technology and its dominance in the market – 10 years to commercialize, several years to plan and build, and then growing only as existing coal and natural gas plants (which have a lifetime of 30 years) are retired.
 Watch how little Coal (brown area) and Natural Gas (dark blue area) go down before 2040.
-Because of this, very little carbon is kept underground during a critical period.
+Because of this, very little carbon is kept underground during this critical period.

    * Second, look at the “Final Energy Consumption” graph.
 The reason the new zero-carbon technology grows quickly is that it is cheaper than all other energy supplies, so the abundance of inexpensive energy increases demand to higher than it would be otherwise.